Best Budget Accommodations in Iceland!

 1. Keflavik (near International Airport)

-When flying into Iceland from outside the country, there’s a 99% chance you’ll be flying into Keflavik International Airport.
-So, it’s likely you’ll be staying a night or two here at the beginning or end of your trip.
+When flying into Iceland from outside the country, there’s a 99% chance you’ll fly into Keflavik International Airport.
+So, it’s likely you’ll stay a night here at the beginning or end of your trip.
 And I’d recommend it.
-1) It will make your flight less stressful, & 2) It’s a quaint, charming town with cute restaurants & bars.

-My top budget hotel choice for Keflavik is the Nupan Deluxe Guesthouse.
+My top budget hotel choice for Keflavik is Nupan Deluxe Guesthouse.
 It’s family-run, charming, & very tidy (they do a fantastic job keeping it sparkling clean), & you can get a single, double, or triple room ($52-130+).
-If you’re traveling solo, this is a great place to grab a single room & save money!
-Single rooms here aren’t huge (rooms in Iceland typically aren’t), but there are plenty of cute common areas where you can relax, chat, or grab (free) coffee.
+If you’re traveling solo, this is a great place to grab a single room & save some money!
+Single rooms here aren’t huge (rooms in Iceland typically aren’t), but there are plenty of cute common areas where you can relax, chat, or grab free coffee.
 And they have an outdoor hot tub where you can watch the Northern Lights!
-It’s also walk-able to Keflavik’s main street which has plenty of restaurants.

 Another Darling Guesthouse in Keflavik: BGB Guesthouse.
 Rooms are stylish & simply decorated, clean & highly-rated.
 A great value for your money in a central location!